kareemNagah/E2E_FootBall_Stadiums_Pipeline/README.md

 1. Create a new pipeline with a Copy Data activity.
 2. Source: Configure the dataset to point to your Azure Data Lake file.
-3. USink: Configure Azure Synapse Analytics as destination.
+3. Sink: Configure Azure Synapse Analytics as destination.

 ### 🔹 Azure Synapse Setup